About Us

 Our region is the epicenter of the HIV/AIDS crisis in the state of Florida—a state that was among the original epicenters of the HIV pandemic in the US along with the states of New York and California.
 Miami-Dade, Broward, and Palm Beach counties have consistently had the highest rates of new high HIV diagnoses in the US since 2015.

-Executive Director
+Jessica Reimers - Executive Director WAM

 When you pass the site of the World AIDS Museum and Educational Center you will undoubtedly see our beautiful sign.
 As I look at it, I think of our original mission: to raise awareness and eradicate stigma of HIV/AIDS by documenting the history, remembering those who have suffered, educating people about the disease, enlightening the world to this continuing tragedy and empowering the survivors.
 Our first and continuing exhibit, Chronology of AIDS was completed in May 2014.
 We’ve come a long way since then, creating other powerful exhibits and conducting HIV education inside Broward public schools.
 I hope you’ll join me by continuing to support these important efforts.